-Each team or individual must identify the advice giver(s) to the Committee before players on the team or an individual begins his or her round.
+Each team or individual must identify the advice giver(s) to the Committee before players on the team or an individual asks for or receive advice from the advice giver.
 The advice givers must include the Head Coach and/or One Assistant Coach, who has met all NSAA coaching requirements and who is designated by their school to perform coaching duties.
 And, the advice giver must wear an identification band, when provided.
-The team or individual may change its advice giver during the round, but must tell the Committee when it is doing so.
+The team or individual may change its advice giver during the round but must tell the Committee when it is doing so.